The Menendez Murders: Abuse, Greed, and the American Justice System

 A Crippled Defense

-Faced with Judge Weisberg’s restrictive rulings, the defense was hamstrung.
+Faced with Judge Weisberg’s restrictive rulings, the defence was hamstrung.
 They were unable to call many of the relatives and psychological experts whose testimony had been so crucial in establishing the context of abuse in the first trial.
-The rich, detailed narrative of a dysfunctional family and a lifetime of trauma was largely silenced, replaced by a more technical, legalistic defense that struggled to gain traction without its emotional foundation.
+The rich, detailed narrative of a dysfunctional family and a lifetime of trauma was largely silenced, replaced by a more technical, legalistic defence that struggled to gain traction without its emotional foundation.

 In a pivotal strategic decision, Lyle Menendez did not take the stand in the second trial.
-His powerful, emotional testimony had been the centerpiece of the defense in the first trial, swaying many jurors.
+His powerful, emotional testimony had been the centrepiece of the defence in the first trial, swaying many jurors.
 Without his voice, the jury was left primarily with the cold, brutal facts of the crime, Erik’s solo testimony, and the prosecution’s unwavering narrative of greed and hatred.
 Erik did testify, but his account lacked the powerful corroborative and emotional impact of his brother testifying alongside him.

 The table below summarizes the critical distinctions between the two trials, illustrating how procedural and judicial changes fundamentally altered the legal landscape.